They say…

 One of the most welcome pub reopenings, the Express Tavern by Kew Bridge at Brentford.

 Is there a downside to all this?
 Speaking to a US journalist recently, I noted the link between beer-friendliness and gentrification and all its attendant problems.
-Local microbrewers now press all the right buttons with prosperous arty metropolitan types, and as young middle class families move into deprived inner city areas like Hackney, Peckham and Walthamstow, small and craft beer bars inevitably follow.
+Local microbrewers now press all the right buttons with prosperous arty metropolitan types, and as young middle class families move into deprived inner city areas like Hackney, Peckham and Walthamstow, small breweries and craft beer bars inevitably follow.
 And while I’m delighted to see fine old pubs in Homerton and Clapton lovingly restored as beer and food emporia with yoga classes and cycle repair workshops, I do wonder where the previous customers of these places now go to drink and meet their mates.

 Devotees of traditional cask ales may also be concerned that much of the growth is elsewhere, in ‘craft keg’, bottles, cans and US-inspired styles.
 Pretty much every London brewer now produces a pale ale liberally dosed with New World hops, but a good few see no reason to offer a best bitter.
 I’ve even had to add a section on saison to the style guide.

 Now, I’m an eclectic drinker: I love many of these new beers and the huge variety of flavour now on offer.
 But subtle, low gravity, gently carbonated cask session beer is something British brewers, almost uniquely, do well and it deserves pride of place in the capital.
-Pubs and many customers still very much want to drink it: several licensees told me they wished more did good cask.
+Pubs and many customers still very much want to drink it: several licensees told me they wished more London brewers did good cask.
 And more than one North American beer tourist has reminded me they visit London to drink great cask, not clones of beers they can easily find at home.
-Some brewers need to get better at overall consistency and quality too if London brewing is to secure its future.
+Some brewers need to get better at overall consistency and quality too if London is to secure its future.

 Jaega Wise of Wild Card is one of several professionals who told me that “beer in London is now fashionable.”
 Indeed the archetype of the keen beer fan may even have shifted from the gent in jumper and sandals with an untidy beard pontificating over a pint of Old Crudginton’s to the snappily tonsured and tattooed Hackney hipster rhapsodising over the New Zealand and Japanese hop aromas in his, or increasingly her, two-thirds of Session IPA.
 But it’s an occupational hazard of being fashionable that you can rapidly and unexpectedly become unfashionable again at the flick of an eyebrow – is there a danger of this happening to London beer?